 Garage doors can freeze shut in cold places or during the winter.
 I talked about this in my article on how cold weather affects garage door openers.
 Use a hot air source or a gentle tap to melt snow or ice.
 After freeing the door, try the opener again.

-Check if Garage Door Spring is Broken
+Check if the Garage Door Spring is Broken

 A broken spring can be really unsafe.
 Most garage door openers will not work when the spring is broken.
 Only a few powerful openers can still lift the door when the torsion spring is broken.
 If you think the spring is broken, you should change the spring immediately else you risk damaging the garage door opener.